1300 258 789

 While building codes go a long way towards ensuring quality and safety, there are instances when just meeting the building codes and standards isn’t the best option.
 Meeting the minimum requirements in these instances will afford you adequate quality of workmanship; however, in the case of waterproofing, it is sometimes better to go the extra mile.

 Any area in a building which has a supply of water is generally defined as a wet area.
-Rooms that qualify, as far as building codes and standards are concerned, are generally the bathroom, washrooms, kitchens, and sanitary compartments.
+Rooms that qualify, as far as building codes and standards are concerned, are generally the bathrooms, powder rooms and laundries. .
 However, some other rooms do not require waterproofing, including areas used to prepare food or drinks.

 In wet areas, waterproofing systems are required to ensure that there is sufficient protection against water leaks or penetration.
 Note that waterproofing is not the same as damp proofing, which refers to the prevention of humidity or damp in a building.